 - Mailchimp has published some responsive templates on Github.
 And Respmail has added their own improvements.

 - Responsive Email Resources – A collection of tools and resources for responsive email design.

 - Themeforest has a vast selection of incredible paid offerings along with Photoshop files and instructions.

-- Email Monks – if you’ve got the design down but need it converted, the folks at Email Monks have done a fine job for a few of our clients!
+- Uplers – if you need a new design or have a design that needs coded, the folks at Uplers have done a fine job for a few of our clients!

 - DK New Media – if you’ve got a unique problem that you need some assistance with, don’t hesitate to reach out!

-Instiller is an Email Service Provider specifically built for agencies that offers a complete email solution to design, send and report on email sent for their clients (they also include some deliverability tools and reputation monitoring).
+Instiller is an Email Service Provider specifically built for agencies that offer a complete email solution to design, send and report on the email sent for their clients (they also include some deliverability tools and reputation monitoring).